jcu-eresearch/Edgar/developermanual.md

     ~/Edgar/modelling/bin/local_modeld.py

-Once you've confirmed that your modelling process is running, you should update your supervisord config to run your modelling scripts for you:
+Once you've confirmed that your modelling process runs as expected, you should update your supervisord config to run your modelling scripts for you:

     sudo vim /etc/supervisord.conf